astrom-tom/CatMatch/README.md

 And you want to match them by there ID: You must do:

-*`catmatch cat1 cat2 ID`*
+*`catmatch cat1 cat2 ID out.txt`*

-Wich takes the generic form of `catmatch file1 file2 common_column_Header`
+Wich takes the generic form of `catmatch file1 file2 common_column_Header outputfile_name`

 To make it work you have to follow few requirements:
-* Each columns in both catalogs must have a name at the very firts row of the file
+* Each columns in both catalogs must have a name at the very first row of the file
 * The header line of the catalog (containing column names) must start with '#'
 * Obviously, the number of column names must match the number of columns
 * The column you want to match must have the same name in both catalog